-As always, we welcome your comments and ideas and of course, if your residential airpark isn’t listed or if you have information about other fly-in communities in the state for which we’re reporting, click here to and fill in as much information as you have.
+As always, we welcome your comments and ideas and of course, if your residential airpark isn’t listed or if you have information about other fly-in communities in the state for which we’re reporting, please email me.

 We’ll look at residential airparks in the states of Arkansas, Colorado, Connecticut and Delaware in this issue and next time we’ll explore the fly-in communities located in California.

 The first of the seven airparks in Arkansas opened in 1962, according to the Living With Your Plane database.
 It was Valley Airpark at Cotter.
 Five of the listed developments have lots of an acre or more and the largest project has a total of 72 lots.
 A couple others have 40 or 45 lots and the others are 30 lots or less.

 Runway length at the fly-in communities varies from 4,m800 feet at the longest to 2,600 feet at the short end.
 Only two of the seven airparks report paved runways while the others come in as unpaved.